 - Shred all financial statements, credit card offers and any unused cards before recycling them.
 Delete old texts and emails from your bank.

-- Carefully check through your credit card and bank activity regularly and immediately report unusual activity.
+- Carefully check through your credit card and bank activity regularly and report unusual activity as soon as possible.

 - Never have a website remember your password to log in.